Salisbury Cathedral and the 1215 Magna Carta

 Inclusions

-- Visitors are welcome to join these services, but Cathedral access will be restricted.
+- There are regular, daily services throughout the year.
+Visitors are welcome to join these, but Cathedral access will be restricted.

 - The Chapter House, Restaurant and Shop are all closed on Christmas Day.